 Focus on the right personas

-Once you know which tools you’ll have at your disposal, the first step to defining an optimized sales process is developing your buyer personas.
+Once you know which tools you’ll have at your disposal, the first step to defining an optimized lead generation process is developing your buyer personas.
 It’s best to narrow your focus toward a very specific type of buyer so that you can craft more precise and persuasive messaging.

 Some of the specifics you’ll want to know about your ideal buyers: